 The SMG manages the change control process workflow.
 The process workflow is summarised in the following figure:

+In the case that any recommendation relating to a change request is not accepted, then the promoter of the change may either retract the change proposal entirely or make a new proposal that addresses the reason for rejection.

 If a change is accepted by the SMG then the SMG chair seeks approval from Supervisory Board – including an approval for the change implementation project budget if needed because the change is of major significance.

-The SMG chair monitors the progress of the change with the SMG and reports to Supervisory Board.
+The SMG chair manages the progress of the change through its various stages (including the ERA TAP CCM and subsequent implementation) and reports to the SMG and the Supervisory Board.

 The process workflow for technical operational system support, undertaken by the SMG, is summarised as follows: